awslabs/landing-zone-accelerator-on-aws/FAQ.md

 `vpcTemplates` is useful for deploying a standard VPC size across multiple workload accounts or organizational units (OUs) in a single region.
 An example of this would be deploying a standard workload VPC to all accounts under a development OU.
 This feature utilizes VPC IPAM to ensure VPC CIDR ranges do not conflict but are provisioned with the same CIDR prefix length across all deployment target accounts.
 So long as the IPAM pool is not depleted, new VPCs will automatically be vended when accounts are registered to an OU and the accelerator pipeline is released, unless the account is explicitly excluded in the `deploymentTargets` configuration property.

+### How do I define a centralized interface endpoint VPC?
+Landing Zone Accelerator automates the heavy lifting associated with the configuration and management of a centralized interface endpoint VPC.
+This is facilitated through the `central` property under the `interfaceEndpoints` configuration in a [VpcConfig](https://awslabs.github.io/landing-zone-accelerator-on-aws/classes/_aws_accelerator_config.VpcConfig.html).
+Setting `central: true` will automate the provisioning of Route 53 private hosted zones for each endpoint service defined under this `interfaceEndpoints` configuration.

+Additionally, to utilize these central endpoints from other VPCs and VPC templates, you may define `useCentralEndpoints: true` in their respective configuration blocks in order to automate the necessary private hosted zone associations to those VPCs.

+**Notes:**
+1. Additional network routing, such as routes via Transit Gateway or VPC peering, must be in place so API calls from spoke VPCs can reach the central interface endpoints VPC.
+2. Only one central interface endpoint VPC may be defined per AWS region.
+3. A VPC template cannot be used as a target for central endpoints.

+For additional information on this design pattern, refer to [Centralized access to VPC private endpoints](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/centralized-access-to-vpc-private-endpoints.html) from the AWS Whitepaper *Building a Scalable and Secure Multi-VPC AWS Network Infrastructure*

 ## Networking - Deep Packet Inspection Architectures

 ### What architectural design patterns can I leverage with Landing Zone Accelerator?